adamant-antithesis/todo_test/README.md

 Task Management: Users can create tasks with titles, descriptions, and assigned users.

-Status Tracking: Tasks can be assigned different statuses such as "In Progress," "Completed," or "Pending."
+Status Tracking: Tasks can be assigned different statuses such as "In Progress," "Resolved," or "On Hold" etc.

 User Authentication: Secure user authentication system using Django's built-in authentication framework.